Kristina Asmus: Biography

 Asmus came from an athletic background.
 She was active in gymnastics and rose to the level of Candidate for Master of Sports.
 Her younger sister, Karina Myasnikova, was a member of Russia's national gymnastics team.

 She was still a schoolgirl when she played in the performance of E. Makhonin's "The Dawns Here Are Quiet ..." in theater "MEL", and after graduating from high school in the play N. Yermakova "Portrait of Mademoiselle Tarzhi" in Youth Theatre city of Korolyov.

 In 2005, she entered the Moscow Art Theatre School in the course of Konstantin Raikin, but did not finish her studies.
 In 2008 she entered the Mikhail Shchepkin Higher Theatre School under the course of Boris Klyuyev.
 Her debut on screen was the role of Vari Chernous in the comedy series Interns.
 Model of the magazine MAXIM in 2010.

 In 2011, Asmus became TV Actress of the Year according to Glamour magazine.

 In 2013, she received Fashion People Awards as Fashion actress.

+She appeared in the fifth season of ice show contest Ice Age.

-In 2020 she started gained weight for a movie called Rolls.
+In 2020 she started gaining weight for a movie called Rolls.

 In September 2022, during the Russian Invasion of Ukraine, she was accused of criticizing the Russian warfare against the neighbor country, but was not convicted.

 Currently she works in the Yermolova Theatre.